zapproject/pythia/README.md

 `DELETE`    - unset $VARIABLE_NAME

 ## Testing
-You have a few options when you want to test zap-miner
+You have a few options when you want to test pythia
 ### Test Scripts
 In the root of this project, run: